aksharasoman/notes_ml_projects/004_sieveChallenge/Project Outline.md

 ## Questions
 - I could not find “sieve/describe” function listed in explore page ([Explore | Sieve](https://www.sievedata.com/explore)).
 I got to know about it from discord channel.
 Where do I find such functions listed?
+- What is fps (The framerate to use when processing a video file) in sieve/visual-qa function?
+	- Let's set the `fps` param to be 1 since there aren't instant changes in between the frames.
+	- When i set the input videos frame rate (=30), func threw error.

 ---